TurboVega/128_collision_detection/README.md

     c.
 For targets involved in spatial collisions, lookup the proper item in the pixel-level decision table, based on the X and Y coordinates of the target and the projectile.
 If the table item value is nonzero, then there is a pixel-level collision.
-The lookup indexe are relative, not absolute, so DX and DY are used, not the actual X and Y coordinates.
+The lookup indexes are relative, not absolute, so DX and DY are used, not the actual X and Y coordinates.
 This is necessary to keep the size of the decision table within reasonable memory limits.